-- 2. Select the file.
-The file name is displayed (for example, ArielFHD 20161230). - 3.
-Click Upgrade.
+3. Click Upgrade.
 The upgrade process takes about three minutes.
 After the firmware has upgraded successfully, the camera reboots.

-Rebooting Complete Dialog Box
+Figure 39: Rebooting Complete Dialog Box

 - 4. Click OK.
 The Live screen opens. - 5.
-If your browser requests you to close the window, click Yes.
+When the browser dialog box asks you to close the window, click Yes.
 The window closes. - 6.
 Open a new window and enter the camera's URL.
 The Login window opens.
-See Figure: Login Window. - 7.
+See Figure 11: Login Window. - 7.
 Enter your user credentials and log into the camera.
 The new firmware version is displayed in the Firmware Version text box.

-3.8.3.1.4 Basic Operations
+6.3.1.2.4 Basic Operations